 Freight Classification

-Freight classification (class) is a National Motor Freight Classification (NMFC) standard (managed by NFMTA) used to classify and rate commodities primarily based on their density and value.
+Freight classification (class) is a National Motor Freight Classification (NMFC) standard (managed by NFMTA) used to classify and rate commodities primarily by density and value.
 Each commodity is categorized into one of 18 classes – the lowest being class 50 and the highest being class 500 – based on four transportation characteristics: density, stowability, handling, and liability.

 What is freight density?